k0retux/fuddly/docs/source/tutorial.rst

 - If the status is positive or null, ``fuddly`` will consider that the target is OK.
-- If the status is negative, ``fuddly`` will consider that something happen to the target and will act accordingly:
+- If the status is negative, ``fuddly`` will consider that something happen to the target and will act accordingly by:

-    1. log feedback from the probes as well as the status they return to facilitate further investigation
+    1. logging feedback from the probes as well as the status they return to facilitate further investigation;
-    2. try to recover the target, by calling :meth:`fuzzfmk.target.Target.recover_target`
+    2. trying to recover the target, by calling :meth:`fuzzfmk.target.Target.recover_target`.

 To quickly retrieve the data that negatively impacted a target and which have been recorded within the FmkDB (refer to :ref:`logger-def`) you can